 Hailing from Vancouver Island, BC, Frank and Lisa of Primecaps handcraft absolutely spectacular artisan keycaps full of intricate and impeccable details that are often cosmically themed.

-Many of their caps are completely unique and are sold on a first come, first served basis.
-Since supplies are always limited, they also hold raffle and mystery sales where you enter for a chance to win an invoice that should be paid within 24 hours in order to receive the cap(s).
+Many of their caps are completely unique and supplies are always limited.
+Due to increased demand, they hold RNG raffle sales where you enter for a chance to win an invoice that should be paid within 24 hours in order to receive the cap(s).

 Be sure to follow them on Instagram or subscribe to their email list to check out their previous designs and to be notified of the next sale.